huggingface/hub-docs/docs/hub/mlx-image.md

-# Using mlxim at Hugging Face
+# Using mlx-image at Hugging Face

-[`mlxim`](https://github.com/riccardomusmeci/mlx-image) is an image models library built on Apple [MLX](https://github.com/ml-explore/mlx).
-It tries to replicate the great [timm](https://github.com/huggingface/pytorch-image-models) library from Ross Wightman, but for MLX models.
+[`mlx-image`](https://github.com/riccardomusmeci/mlx-image) is an image models library developed by [Riccardo Musmeci](https://github.com/riccardomusmeci) built on Apple [MLX](https://github.com/ml-explore/mlx).
+It tries to replicate the great [timm](https://github.com/huggingface/pytorch-image-models), but for MLX models.

-## Exploring MLX on the Hub
+## Exploring mlx-image on the Hub

-You can find `mlxim` models by filtering using the `mlxim` library name, like in [this query](https://huggingface.co/models?library=mlx-image&sort=trending).
+You can find `mlx-image` models by filtering using the `mlx-image` library name, like in [this query](https://huggingface.co/models?library=mlx-image&sort=trending).
-There's also an open [mlx-vision](https://huggingface.co/mlx-vision) space for contributors converting and publishing weights for MLX format.
+There's also an open [mlx-vision](https://huggingface.co/mlx-vision) community for contributors converting and publishing weights for MLX format.

-Thanks to MLX Hugging Face Hub integration, you can load MLX models with a few lines of code.

 ## Installation